jenni-westoby/Benchmarking_pipeline/README.md

 4. Once you have decided which cells to discard and have a directory containing only the gzipped cells you want to simulate, execute ./simulate.sh run_simulations path/to/raw/data.
 The simulated cells and their ground truth expression values are saved in Simulation/data/simulated.

 5. If you wish, you can also perform quality control on your simulated cells based on read and alignment quality.
 This is probably wise, as RSEM sometimes generates cells with very few reads.
 Execute ./quality_control.sh QC path/to/gtf path/to/fasta and delete any problematic cells from the data/simulated directory.
-In practice, in our manuscript, no further cells were removed at this stage.
+In our manuscript, cells with greater than 10% of reads mapping to rRNA in the ground truth and/or more than 250,000 non uniquely mapping reads were removed at this stage.

 6. Execute ./benchmark.sh benchmark name_of_program_you_want_to_test.
 This will generate results matrices of expression values for the method you are interested in.
 Repeat for each method you want to test.